salasyo/TodoList/README.md

 # TodoList

-This is a TodoList project I made following created as part of the SwiftUI TodoList Series by Nick Sarno, also known as [SwiftfulThinking](https://www.youtube.com/c/SwiftfulThinking) on YouTube.
+This is a TodoList App project I created as part of the SwiftUI TodoList Series by SwiftfulThinking on YouTube.

 ## Project